CaesarLi-WantToBeAFreeMan/programming-notes/software testing/05_testabilityAndMockObject.md

 * a design pattern that promotes loose coupling by injecting dependencies from the outside rather than letting a class create them internally
 * often part of `Inversion of Control` (`IoC`), where control of object creation and binding is shifted from the class to a container, like `Spring` framework
+* for example: to use a hammer
+    1. `tradition`: search for a hammer, pick it up, and use it
+    2. `dependency injection`: someone gives you a hammer, and you use it

 ### common dependency injection types